How to Build A Headboard Bench Video

 I finally got to take some pictures of the new twin headboard bench!
 I’m so happy I didn’t paint it.

 I’ve been wanting to do a headboard bench video tutorial for the longest time!
-I hope when you watch it you will see they really are fun and easy to make.
+I hope you’ll see, when you watch it, that they’re really fun and easy to make.

 How to make a headboard bench video tutorial